 There wasn’t much daylight between the six candidates.
 Each agreed that swift action needs to be taken to deal with the housing crisis in the state, which has been exacerbated by the pandemic.
 And each took swipes at Gov. Larry Hogan (R), who is term-limited, arguing that he has not done enough to protect renters as pandemic-era national and state moratoriums on evictions have ended.

 During the more than two-hour-long forum, the candidates all said they supported newly enacted state legislation that calls for tenants to receive legal counsel during eviction proceedings, and expressed disappointment that a mechanism was not put in place to offset the cost of legal representation.

 John B. King Jr., former U.S. education secretary under President Barack Obama, said he supported legislation earlier this year that would have increased the court filing fee for evictions to pay for the tenants’ counsel.
-King said the legislation, which was pushed by Strong Future Maryland, a liberal advocacy organization he created last year, would raise the fee more than tenfold, which would have the added benefit of discouraging landlords from filing for eviction as quickly as some now do.
+King said the legislation, which was pushed by Strong Future Maryland, a liberal advocacy organization he created last year, would raise the fee more than tenfold, which would have the added benefit of discouraging landlords from filing for eviction as quickly as some currently do.